It’s Personal – Accessing Youth Mental Health Services

 The Solutions & Help Available

-Sydney North Primary Health Network (SNPHN) has undertaken a review of regional youth mental health needs and is working closely with key partners and the community to ensure youth mental health services continue to expand, meeting the needs of young people and the wider community.
+Sydney North Health Network (SNHN) has undertaken a review of regional youth mental health needs and is working closely with key partners and the community to ensure youth mental health services continue to expand, meeting the needs of young people and the wider community.

 “headspace services in the local region are also expanding.
 There are the existing headspace services in Chatswood and Brookvale which will continue to operate, but we will also introduce additional services in Hornsby, Ryde and the Upper Northern Beaches.”